Bouldering: Indoor bouldering

 Artificial climbing walls are used to simulate boulder problems in an indoor environment, usually at climbing gyms.
 These walls are constructed with wooden panels, polymer cement panels, concrete shells, or precast molds of actual rock walls.
 Holds, usually made of plastic, are then bolted onto the wall to create problems.
 Some problems use steep overhanging surfaces which force the climber to support much of their weight using their upper body strength.
-Other problems are set on flat walls; Instead of requiring upper body strength, these problems create difficulty by requiring the climber to execute a series of predetermined movements to complete the route.
-The IFSC Climbing World Championships have noticeably included more of such problems in their competitions as of late.

 Climbing gyms often feature multiple problems within the same section of wall.
-In the US the most common method route-setters use to designate the intended problem is by placing colored tape next to each hold.
+Historically, the most common method route-setters used to designate the intended problem was by placing colored tape next to each hold.
 For example, red tape would indicate one bouldering problem while green tape would be used to set a different problem in the same area.
-Across much of the rest of the world problems and grades are usually designated using a set color of plastic hold to indicate problems and their difficulty levels.
-Using colored holds to set has certain advantages, the most notable of which are that it makes it more obvious where the holds for a problem are, and that there is no chance of tape being accidentally kicked off footholds.
-Smaller, resource-poor climbing gyms may prefer taped problems because large, expensive holds can be used in multiple routes by marking them with more than one color of tape.
-The tape indicates the hold(s) that the athlete should grab first.

-Indoor bouldering requires very little in terms of equipment, at minimum climbing shoes, at maximum, a chalk bag, chalk, a brush, and climbing shoes.
+Indoor bouldering requires very little in terms of equipment: at minimum, climbing shoes; at maximum, a chalk bag, chalk, a brush, and climbing shoes.